SuperVK/sparse-image-repr-bep/bep.typ

 === Lie groups & parameter space
-This works quite well for positioning the Gaussians in some particular spot.
-However, to make this match our target image, we will use gradient descent, as will be explained later.
+This works quite well for positioning the Gaussians with some particular translation, scaling and rotation.
+However, to find the set of group elements such that this matches our target image, we will use gradient descent, as will be explained later.
 This requires the parameters to lie in a vector space.
 This is not the case by default for the Lie group.
-This means that when applying gradient descent at the current stage, the parameters could no longer be in the Lie group after gradient descent steps.
+This means that when naively applying gradient descent on $Aff^+$ as subset of $RR^6$, the parameters could no longer be in the Lie group after gradient descent steps.
+For example the determinant could turn negative, leaving the group.
 This means that this parameter has no longer any useful meaning, and cannot be used to position the Gaussian.

 For this reason, we will search for a parameter space, $V$, such that $V$ is a vector space, and there exists a surjective function $psi : V -> G$.
-We can use this to apply gradient descent on $V$, as this is a vector space, and render the image using $G$.
+As $V$ is a vector space, we can apply gradient descent on $V$, use $psi$ to map $V$ to $G$ and render the image using $G$.

 === The Lie algebra $aff(RR^2)$
-To solve this issue, we will make use of the Lie algebra.
+To solve this issue, we would like to make use of the Lie algebra.
 This is the tangent space at the identity of the Lie group.
-The Lie algebra can map to the Lie group (and vice versa), but is also a vector space.
+The Lie algebra can be mapped into the Lie group (and vice versa), but is also a vector space.

 The Lie algebra of $Aff^+(RR^2)$ is $aff(RR^2) := RR^2 times.r gl(RR^2) equiv RR^2 times.r RR^(2 times 2)$.
 Note that we say $aff$ and not $aff^+$; this is because $aff$ is the Lie algebra of both the $Aff^+$ and $Aff$ Lie groups, illustrating that there is not a one-to-one relationship between Lie groups and Lie algebras.

 #lemma[
-The Lie group $Aff^+(RR^2)$ and Lie algebra $aff(RR^2)$ both have a matrix representation, respectively these are
+The Lie group $Aff^+(RR^2)$ has a matrix representation, defined as
 $
-  mat(
+  (x, A) mapsto mat(
  A, x;
  0, 1
-  )  "and"
+  ).
+$

+The Lie algebra $aff(RR^2)$ has a corresponding matrix representation, defined as
+$
-        mat(
+  (v, W) mapsto mat(
  W, v;
  0, 0
   ).
 $

-This representation of the Lie group still follows the group operation, by doing the matrix multiplication.
+// This representation of the Lie group still follows the group operation, by doing the matrix multiplication.
 ]

 _Proof:_

+We need to show that representation of the Lie group preserves the group product.

 Let $(x_1, A_1), (x_2, A_2) in Aff^+(RR^2)$.